Science and technology in Chile: Chilean Technology

 Another notable Chilean technology is the Sôki, an electric vehicle.

+Chile was ranked 51st in the Global Innovation Index in 2025.

-Overview of science and technology policy, 2015–2019
+Overview of Science and Technology Policy, 2015–2019

-A focus on building better times
+A Focus on Building Better Times.

 Chile registered economic growth of 3.9% in 2018, improving on its average growth rate of 1.8% over the 2015–2017 period.
 This upturn may be linked to the dynamism shown by exports of goods and services, as well as private consumption.
 The upturn has been short-lived, however, as growth has since been affected by social unrest and the COVID-19 crisis.

 Research intensity dipped slightly over the 2013–2018 period, even as the researcher population surged by 55%, suggesting that the amount of funding available to each researcher has dropped.
 Publication intensity grew by 25% between 2015 and 2019, a drop from the 35% growth achieved over the period 2011–2015.

 Chile's national development plan for 2018–2022, Let's Build Better Times for Chile, recognizes the importance of building an innovative and entrepreneurial culture based on the use of new technologies to enable Chile to play an active role in the Fourth Industrial Revolution.
 In 2016, Chile established the National Council for the Implementation of The 2030 Agenda for Sustainable Development.
-Led by the Ministry of Foreign Affairs, the council serves as a co-ordinating and monitoring body, as well as an advisory body to the president; it has created several working groups.
+Led by the Ministry of Foreign Affairs, the council serves as a coordinating and monitoring body, as well as an advisory body to the president; it has created several working groups.